nihonjinrxs/loyno-faculty-site/teaching/cosc-a319/2023f/index.md

 ## What do I need to know before I take this course?

-Prerequisites include [COSC A212 Introduction to Programming II](http://2017bulletin.loyno.edu/undergraduate/computer-science#cosc-a212) and Sophomore standing, or Instructor Approval.
+Prerequisites include [COSC A212 Introduction to Programming II](https://loyno-ss.colleague.elluciancloud.com/Student/Student/Courses/Search?keyword=COSC-A212) and Sophomore standing, or Instructor Approval.

-To be successful in this course, you should have practical experience building software, and in particular, should be comfortable working with data structures, designing classes, and writing software modules.
+To be successful in this course, you should have practical experience building software, and in particular, should be comfortable working with data structures, designing classes, and writing software modules in a multi-file software system.

 ## Important Links